-Welcome to part eight in the series of Practical Tools for Improving Your Mental and Emotional Well-Being – choose Rational Living.
+Welcome to Part Eight in the series of Practical Tools for Improving Your Mental and Emotional Well-Being – Rational Living.

 Rational vs. Irrational Thinking